incwell-technology/Android-Bootcamp/README.md

 **Best mentors are those who understand you and design curriculam that fits best for you rather than using a templete.**

 We wanna know more about you.
-1. Solve these problems using laguage that computer understand
+1. Solve [problems](https://github.com/incwell-technology/Android-Bootcamp/wiki/Programming-test) using laguage that computer understand
-2. Push it to github
+2. Push it to your github
-3. Add us as collaborator
+3. Add us [@khadkarajesh, @darmagedon] as collaborator
 4. We will provide you a feedback on your repository
 5. We will reach you for further steps